wayoda/micropython-mcp4725/README.md

 The MCP4725 is a digital to analog converter chip with a 12-Bit resolution on the output.
 The MCP4725 works with a supply voltage from 3.3V to 5V.
 The output
-range is from 0V up to the supply voltage.
+range runs from 0V up to the supply voltage.

 The MCP4725 can be configured to two different addresses (0x62,0x63) on the I²C bus.
 That way it is possible to use 2 MCP4725 on any I²C bus.
 The device supports